 - A zero-emission bus rapid-transit system that in recent months has secured more than $110 million in federal funding

 “We’re fast becoming the epicenter for sustainable 21st century transportation technology, creating significant new opportunities for residents, workers and businesses, while reducing our carbon footprint,”Rancho Cucamonga Mayor Dennis Michael

-In fact, Esri is one of the pioneering companies in the Inland Empire.
-Esri is footing the bill to building a train station as part of the upcoming Redlands Passenger Rail System, a 9-mile extension of Metrolink’s San Bernardino Line.
+Esri is one of the pioneering companies in the Inland Empire.
+Esri is footing the bill to build a train station as part of the upcoming Redlands Passenger Rail System, a 9-mile extension of Metrolink’s San Bernardino Line.
 It will also make the area suitable for new companies building Electrical Vehicle (EV) infrastructure and components like battery packs.